Blog

 Differences between External and Internal Threats

 External threats are perpetrated in “the digital environment beyond your perimeter where digital innovation happens, customers engage, and threat actors lurk.”
-They happen via brand impersonation (by anyone from domain squatters to nation-state actors), executive impersonation (when a C-level gets spoofed), illegitimate apps carrying malware, fake job postings, DDoS attacks planned in the Underground Economy, and more.
+These threats happen via brand impersonation (by anyone from domain squatters to nation-state actors), executive impersonation (when a C-level gets spoofed), illegitimate apps carrying malware, fake job postings, DDoS attacks planned in the Underground Economy, and more.
 Bad actors behind these crimes are often social engineering experts and can be spurred on by a variety of motives: personal or social issues that would lead them to ruin a brand (hacktivists), political leanings (nation-state actors), or financial gain (job board spoofers).
 Unfortunately, they create a unique flavor of risk for the companies they target: brand and reputational damage, monetary loss, and even physical harm.

 Internal threats often involve more sophisticated attack methods and are motivated mainly by material gain.
 A criminal hacking organization might release a never-before-seen advanced exploit that travels through a company’s software supply chain (NotPetya anyone?), perform a cross-site-scripting or man-in-the-middle attack, attempt to leverage expired certificates to gain entry into a system, or otherwise infiltrate network bounds and try to achieve root access.
 The goal can be data exfiltration (for the purpose of data sale), network disruption (often the work of nation-state actors), a ransom payment (ranging up to $40M), or infamy (as hacking groups try to ‘make it big’ with Colonial Pipeline-scale headlines).